-Do you have any children?
-Have you ever tried to make them eat more healthily?
-Perhaps you’ve tried to persuade them that broccoli are delicious, or that enough spinach will make them as strong as Popeye?
+Do you have children?
+Ever tried to make them eat more healthily?
+Perhaps you’ve tried to persuade them that broccoli is delicious, or that eating spinach will make them as strong as Popeye?

 Often these attempts at persuasion can make us feel uneasy – probably because it feels like we aren’t telling the truth.

 I remember when I was younger, my dad told me he would give me €10 if I persuaded my 5-year-old sister to eat a whole tomato.
 If you knew my sister, you’d know that €10 is definitely not worth the hassle (she’s now 16 and still hates tomatoes).

 But back then it was all I needed to get a subscription for my favourite magazine.
 I tried repeatedly to explain to her that tomatoes are healthy, tasty, and even cool, but still she refused.

 And then a new strategy occurred to me.
 I said that if she tried one she would turn into a unicorn, and it worked!
 But then afterwards I felt awful because I had lied.

 I now wonder if it would’ve been just as effective to say, “Look, tomatoes are tasteless, and don’t even contain much vitamin C, but if you try one I will get to read my favourite magazine, so please, do your sister a favour?”

 Encouraging desirable behaviours by subtle changes in presentation went mainstream last year when the Nobel Prize in Economic Sciences was awarded to Richard Thaler.
 He won due to his contribution to behavioural psychology and introduction of the idea of nudging.

 His book on the subject, Nudge, written together with Harvard Professor Cass Sunstein, is a worldwide bestseller.